 What do I do if my solar installer goes out of business?

-In many cases, solar companies that file for bankruptcy are acquired by other installers, which tends to be good news for the customers.
-That’s because acquisitions usually result in the least disruption to your service.
-But there are options for homeowners left with “orphaned” solar systems, whether due to an installer bankruptcy or any other issue.
-In this article we’ll walk you through what you need to understand if your solar company goes out of business and how you can navigate the situation.
+In many cases, solar companies that file for bankruptcy are acquired by other installers, which tends to be good news for customers because acquisitions usually result in the least disruption to your service.
+But there are options for homeowners left with "orphaned" solar systems, whether due to an installer bankruptcy or any other issue.

-If your installer isn’t taken over by another solar company, taking quick action can help you feel more in control of your circumstances if you find yourself with an orphaned system.
-If your service provider goes out of business and isn’t immediately acquired by another company, one of the first things you should do is reach out to your solar panel manufacturer, said Michael Skipper, a service coordinator at Exact Solar
+If your installer isn't taken over by another solar company, one of the first things you should do is reach out to your solar panel manufacturer, said Michael Skipper, a service coordinator at Exact Solar

 “Typically, it's a good rule of thumb to reach out to the manufacturer of the solar system to get a list of installers who are certified to work on their equipment,” Skipper said.
 “There are instances where if you don't have a certified installer working on your system, those warranties would be determined to be void.”